Bordered manifolds with torus boundary and the link surgery formula: Arc systems and the link surgery formula

 The proof follows from a standard index computation and gluing argument.
 See \cite{HHSZNaturality}*{Proposition~5.5} for a proof in the general case, and \cite{ZemGraphTQFT}*{Propositions~6.5 and Theorem 6.7} for the case of holomorphic disks and triangles.

-The fact that $\cS_w^+$ and $\cS_w^-$ are chain maps of hypercubes may be interpreted as implying a form of naturality, as in Remark~\ref{rem:naturality-hypercubes}.
-Suppose $\scH=(\Sigma,\cL_{\a},\cL_{\b})$ and $\scH'=(\Sigma,\cL_{\a'},\cL_{\b'})$ are hypercubes of attaching curves such that the curves of $\cL_{\a}$ and $\cL_{\a'}$ are pairwise handleslide equivalent, and similarly for $\cL_{\b}$ and $\cL_{\b}$.
-Write $\scH^+_w$ and ${\scH'}_w^+$ for their stabilizations.
+The fact that $\cS_p^+$ and $\cS_p^-$ are chain maps of hypercubes may be interpreted as implying a form of naturality for the free-stabilization maps, similar to Remark~\ref{rem:naturality-hypercubes}.
+Suppose $\scH=(\Sigma,\cL_{\a},\cL_{\b})$ and $\scH'=(\Sigma,\cL_{\a'},\cL_{\b'})$ are diagrams of hypercubes of attaching curves and that the curves of $\cL_{\a}$ and $\cL_{\a'}$ are pairwise handleslide equivalent, and similarly for $\cL_{\b}$ and $\cL_{\b'}$.
+Write $\scH^+_p$ and ${\scH'}_p^+$ for their stabilizations.
 Using the notation of Remark~\ref{rem:naturality-hypercubes}, we see that Lemma~\ref{lem:Sw-chain-maps} implies the (strict) commutation of the diagram

 Similar to the setting of the graph TQFT, we have the following relation between the free-stabilization maps and the basepoint actions from Section~\ref{sec:basepoint-actions-hypercubes}.